 It's extremely frightening when someone with more of a following than you spreads the word about something that you've made, because what if they misrepresent your thing, or they explain it badly, or they present an outdated version, or their demo has unusual technical issues, or they pronounce the name of the thing incorrectly?

-I was holding my breath as I watched the video, and I am incredibly happy to say that none of these things happened and that I am absolutely flattered that Chris took the time to make a video about Bibliogram.
-I think this is just incredibly cool.
+I was holding my breath as I watched the video, and I am incredibly happy to say that none of these things happened and that I am absolutely flattered that Chris took the time to make a video about these cool services.

 The "contact the developer" page hasn't been updated in quite a while.
 I'm a student and I'm paying for the servers with part of my student loans, which is not as bad as it sounds.
 You don't have to give me money, but I'll take it if you really want to.
 Also, it's $11/month because I have two servers now.
 I need to update that page.